Results & Evidence

 "Pathway through Pain is now integral to our pain service.
 It improves the quality of life of the patients we serve - and its improved my quality of life no end; I don’t tell patient after patient the same thing time and again in my clinic - the course does it for me!"

 Dr. Alf Collins, Consultant in Pain Medicine, Somerset NHS Foundation Trust.

-71% of patients who take the online course say they find it helpful with only 3% finding it unhelpful.
+71% of people who take the course say they find it helpful with only 3% finding it unhelpful.

 Results & Evidence

-Pathway through Pain is reducing healthcare costs for a leading NHS pain service and improving patient outcomes.
+Pathway through Pain is improving patient outcomes and reducing healthcare costs for a leading NHS pain service.